WHY MOST WORKPLACE WELLBEING PROGRAMS FAIL TO CREATE REAL IMPACT

 It aligns with the four key brain systems that enable real, lasting change:

-It’s the shift that transforms tactics into sustainable behaviours, and changes our identity (who we believe we are and what we’re capable of)
+This shift transforms tactics into sustainable behaviours and changes our identity (who we believe we are and what we’re capable of).

-In addition, workplace wellbeing programs fall into the trap of performative gestures.
+In addition, workplace wellbeing programs often fall into the trap of performative gestures.

 Consider:

-• Offering yoga while normalising overwork and failing to design structured recovery during sprint periods
+Offering yoga while normalising overwork and failing to design structured recovery during busy periods.

 These aren’t inherently bad initiatives, but in isolation, they become surface-level solutions for system-level problems.